6411-jhs/2023-GoCart/README.md

 # Go Cart

-This is a simple code base used to control our custom made go cart;
+This is a simple code base used to control our custom made go cart.

+##### Capabilities:
+- Drive Train